programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

     return '\n'.join(strings)
 ```

-Third, we build all of the data structures by repeatedly calling the `read_files_into_string()` function, passing it a different set of papers every time.
+Third, we build a new data structure by repeatedly calling the `read_files_into_string()` function, passing it a different author's list of papers every time.
 We will store the results into another dictionary, this one with author names as keys and all of the text of the authors' papers as values.
-From now on, for simplicity's sake, we will refer to a set of papers as "the author's corpus", even if a set contains disputed or shared papers.
+(For simplicity's sake, we will refer to the string containing a list of papers as "the author's corpus", even when we are dealing with disputed or shared papers rather than with an individual's known contribution.)

-Note that Python dictionaries are very flexible; for example, it is easier to index a dictionary than to manipulate several unrelated objects, especially when we want to perform multiple manipulations over different parts of the same data.

 ```python
 # Make a dictionary out of the authors' corpora